PhillipUg/micro-reddit/README.md

 ## Installation

 To use application this is what you need to:
-* Have ruby installed in your computer
+* Have ruby and Rails installed on your computer
 * [Download](https://github.com/PhillipUg/micro-reddit/archive/master.zip) or clone this repo:
   - Clone with SSH:
   ```